cloudbees-days/jenkins-x-workshop/workshop.md

 Merge the PR:

 * Open the pull request screen in GitHub
-* Click Merge pull request button
+* Add a `/approve` comment to your PR.
-* Click the Confirm merge button.
+* Prow's Tide component will auot-merge the PR for you.

 View automatice deployment to staging environment: